 Talents are more quirky aspects of the characters, and each will start with three – the group talent, a talent from the list with their concept, and the talent associated with their Icon (which tend to be more powerful).
 Many of these talents are generic, such as combat veteran, seductive, or tough.
 But there are also cybernetic implants, bionic sculpts, and mystic talents.

-In addition to the above, their is the option to play as a humanite, a human who was heavily biosculpted (or whose ancestors were) for a particular (probably unpleasant) task.
+In addition to the above, there is the option to play as a humanite, a human who was heavily biosculpted (or whose ancestors were) for a particular (probably unpleasant) task.
 They start with an extra talent, but with less reputation, and are generally an underclass at best (although they are not the worst off, which will be discussed later).

 Combat, and its associated technology, is where one can start to see Coriolis ramp up the complexity from other Year Zero Engine games.
 Characters take turns in initiative order (which is random, not stat-based).
 Characters get 3 Action Points (AP) in a combat turn.
 This cam works out to a traditional attack + move or full-round attack, but there’s also a one-AP ‘quick attack’ option, or three moves can be taken in one round.
 But many actions that might be ‘free’ in other systems (taking cover, parrying, starting a vehicle) take AP.
 Although range has categories (close, short, long, extreme), it is not a ‘range band’ system – movement and distance are in meters, and although a map isn’t per se required, it may be helpful.